 The overall health of the container plants in DG-3A was noted as being good.
-Approximately 10 percent of the container plants in the Coast Live Oak Woodland portions of DG-3A were noted as showing varied levels of stress, which is the same percentage of container plants that were showing stress during the previous gualitative monitoring event.
-In addition, several oaks were showing significant signs of decline and may not survive.
-The decline appears to be the result of erosion and misplaced emitters.
-Approximately 5 percent of the container plants in the Mulefat Thickets portions of DG-3A were noted as showing varied levels of stress, which is approximately 10 percent less than the percentage of container plants that were showing stress during the previous gualitative monitoring event.
-Formal mortality counts were taken for DG-3A during the 2020 guantitative monitoring and were included in the 2020 annual reporting.
+Approximately five percent of the container plants in the Coast Live Oak Woodland portions of DG-3A were noted as showing varied levels of stress, which is approximately the same as the percentage of container plants that were showing stress during the previous qualitative monitoring event.
+In addition, six coast live oaks were observed to have been lost due to erosion since the previous monitoring visit.
+Approximately five to ten percent of the container plants in the Mulefat Thickets portions of DG-3A were noted as showing varied levels of stress, which is approximately five percent higher than the of container plants that were showing stress during the previous gualitative monitoring event.
+Formal mortality counts were taken for DG-3A during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
 The types of stress the plants were exhibiting are the same as those described for the plants in DG-2A.
 However, erosion is also a problem in some areas of DG-3A.
+In addition, the Mulefat Thickets portions of DG-3A experienced approximately 18-days of inundation following heavy storm events in December of 2021.
+Most of the container plants appear to be recovering from the inundation.
 Some of the planting basins were observed to have varied levels of erosion and should be repaired.
+In addition, portions of the irrigation line appear to have been misplaced during recent storm events and should be fixed.
 The willow and mulefat stakes were observed to be thriving in this mitigation area.
-During the monitoring visit, the planted coast live oak (Quercus agrifolia) acorns were inspected for survivorship and health.
+During the monitoring visit, the planted coast live oak acorns were inspected for survivorship and health.
 Approximately 20 germinated coast live oak acorns appear to still be present in DG-3A.
 The majority of the germinated acorns appear to be in good health.
 During the monitoring, it was noted that an existing coast live oak tree (Tree Tag #39) was experiencing severe branch failure for multiple branches.
-The cause of the branch failure was unclear and further investigation should be conducted.
+The cause of the branch failure was unclear and further investigation is being conducted.
 The installation of the plants in the DG-3A mitigation area appears to have been completed successfully.
 The current issues noted during the monitoring are not expected to have a negative effect on the continued growth of the plants in the mitigation area.
 Photos 11 through 15 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-3A mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mugwort, mulefat cobweb thistle, tall flatsedge, jimsonweed (Datura wrightii), Canada horseweed, California poppy (Eschscholzia californica), and stinging nettle were observed sprouting in the DG-3A mitigation area.
-Native cover for the DG-3A mitigation area was estimated to be approximately 70 percent in the mulefat thickets portion of the mitigation area and 50 percent in the coast live oak woodland portion (60 percent overall).
+Native plants such as mugwort, mulefat, miniature suncup, telegraph weed, caterpillar phacelia, and stinging nettle were observed sprouting in the DG-3A mitigation area.
+Native cover for the DG-3A mitigation area was estimated to be approximately 55 percent in the mulefat thickets portion of the mitigation area and 45 percent in the coast live oak woodland portion (50 percent overall).

-Nonnative weed cover in DG-3A was estimated at approximately less than five percent, which is approximately 30 to 40 percent less than the level of nonnative cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-3A included pigweed amaranthus (Amaranthus albus), flax-leaved horseweed (Erigeron bonariensis), poison hemlock, perennial pepperweed, tree tobacco.
+Nonnative weed cover in DG-3A was estimated at approximately 10 percent, which is approximately the same percentage of nonnative cover that was observed during the previous qualitative monitoring event.

+Nonnative species observed in DG-3A included black mustard, red-stemmed filaree, foxtail barley, and perennial pepperweed.
+All nonnative weeds were just starting to germinate and had not gone to flower or seed.